 ** Everyone, in addition please make sure to:

-Fill in all of the requested Applicant Information at the top of the form.
+Fill in all the requested Applicant Information at the top of the form.

-Include all of the documentation required in your case.
+Include all the documentation required in your case.

-If you have not yet graduated from a course or program that you believe qualifies you for ASOHP or for exemption from Standard Program courses or clinics, but will do so before the Sutherland-Chan program start date, you can include all documentation except the diploma/degree, which you must submit once you have it.
+If you have not yet graduated from a course or program that you believe qualifies you for ASOHP or for exemption from Standard Program courses or clinics but will do so before the Sutherland-Chan program start date, you can include all documentation except the diploma/degree, which you must submit once you have it.

 Sign and date the form.